Dineshkumarsammeta/apache_airflow/README.md

 - [Contact](#contact)

 ## About
-This project is designed to manage, schedule and monitor data workflows using Apache Airflow.
-It includes a set of sample and production-ready DAGs (Directed Acyclic Graphs) that demonstrate good practices for orchestration, logging, dependency management, and error handling.
+The purpose of this project is to use Apache Airflow for data workflow management, scheduling, and monitoring.
+It contains a collection of production-ready and example DAGs (Directed Acyclic Graphs) that illustrate best practices for error handling, dependency management, orchestration, and logging.

 ## Features
 - 🚀 Scalable task scheduling and orchestration using Airflow’s core concepts (DAGs, Operators, Tasks)